battre/autocomplete-attribute-explainer/README.md

 > multiple types like `"floor_number + apartment"`.
 >
 > Websites must only use combinations of fields that have been blessed by the
-> spec so that browsers can get instructions from the country profiles generated
+> spec either way.
+This is necessary so that browsers can get instructions from
-> as part of this spec on how to assemble the data for a field with multiple
+> the country profiles which are being generated as part of this spec and
-> atomic types.
+> explain how to assemble the data for a field with multiple atomic types.

 > **Status:**
 >